 When were our doors open so often, our schedule of programs so diverse, our rooms so filled with civic and creative use?
 Never.
 Our performance on nearly every possible ranking continues to trend upward sometimes doubling prior periods.
-Tell me exactly what is the greatness you mud-slingers cling to: those moments when you were made to feel like the world center around you, that you were the raison d’etre for this community resource to exist.
+Tell me exactly what is the greatness you mud-slingers cling to?
+Are those the moments you were made to feel like the world center, that you were the raison d’etre for this community resource to exist?

 The harassers continue to surface and make slanderous claims.
-It does pull me down.
+I won’t allow it to pull me down.
 We can do better.
-The better that we need has nothing to do with the taunts of those who disenfranchised themselves.
+The better we need has nothing to do with the taunts of those who disenfranchised themselves.
 The better we need is happening one encounter at a time.
-One new understanding, one proud moment, one hope giving story at a time.
-The better comes from moving forward in spite of those who demean and accuse and are clueless as to what it takes to be a nonprofit with a building to maintain and policies to adhere to and regulation to comply with and ‘free speech’ to enable.
+One new understanding, one proud moment, one hope-giving story at a time.
+The better comes from moving forward in spite of those who demean and accuse and are clueless as to what it takes to be a nonprofit with a building.
+Being better means to maintain policies, to adhere to regulations, and to comply with and enable free speech.

-The past few weeks, filled with days that felt longer than usual, included a cacophony of disheartening messages.
-Then, the truth broke through.
-The thank yous, the hugs, the genuine appreciation.
+The past few weeks, filled with days that felt longer than usual, included a plethora of disheartening messages.
+Then, the truth breaks through.
+The thank-yous, the hugs, the genuine appreciation.
+Comments such as:

 I can’t say that enough.
 Volunteering at WPAA-TV and learning from you has helped me tremendously.